Intel 8259: DOS and Windows

+Because of this, most operating systems that don’t make use of the BIOS will configure the interrupt controller(s) to avoid the reserved vector range entirely.
+In protected mode, the OS can restrict use of INT instructions to specific vectors only (e.g., Linux exposes INT 80h for system calls), and any attempt to use a disallowed vector will raise a protection fault.

+This avoids some of the need for cause determination in interrupt vector handlers, although spurious interrupts and IRQ-sharing can still complicate matters.
+Fortunately, most peripheral devices can be queried with regards to outstanding IRQs, and if no source can be found an interrupt can be treated as spurious or ignored altogether.

 Other operating systems

 Since most other operating systems allow for changes in device driver expectations, other 8259 modes of operation, such as Auto-EOI, may be used.
 This is especially important for modern x86 hardware in which a significant amount of time may be spent on I/O address space delay when communicating with the 8259s.
 This also allows a number of other optimizations in synchronization, such as critical sections, in a multiprocessor x86 system with 8259s.

 Edge and level triggered modes

 Since the ISA bus does not support level triggered interrupts, level triggered mode may not be used for interrupts connected to ISA devices.
 This means that on PC/XT, PC/AT, and compatible systems the 8259 must be programmed for edge triggered mode.
 On MCA systems, devices use level triggered interrupts and the interrupt controller is hardwired to always work in level triggered mode.
 On newer EISA, PCI, and later systems the Edge/Level Control Registers (ELCRs) control the mode per IRQ line, effectively making the mode of the 8259 irrelevant for such systems with ISA buses.
 The ELCR is programmed by the BIOS at system startup for correct operation.

 The ELCRs are located 0x4d0 and 0x4d1 in the x86 I/O address space.
 They are 8-bits wide, each bit corresponding to an IRQ from the 8259s.
 When a bit is set, the IRQ is in level triggered mode; otherwise, the IRQ is in edge triggered mode.